Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 rdma connectivity with tests such as rping.
 Refer to latest rdma-core documentation for updated installation guidelines (https://github.com/linux-rdma/rdma-core.git).

-You might refer to vendor specific instructions or guide to enable your RDMA NICs.
+You might refer to HW specific instructions or guide to enable your RDMA NICs.
 Take Mellanox as an example, perform below steps to enable
 it:
 ``` bash